nicoleman0/security.github.io/_posts/2025-03-05-first-post.md

 ![sucess](/security.github.io/images/attack_success.png)

 The second attempt was successful though, and the malicious PHP file was uploaded succesfully.
 It was able to bypass the server's filtering, most likely because the attacker tricked the filtering mechanism by adding a .jpg extension before the .php extension.
-This effectively made the server bug out, because it read the .jpg extension first, and probably thouugh it was an innocent photo.
+This effectively made the server bug out, because it read the .jpg extension first, and probably assumed it was just an innocent photo.

 Well, it wasn't.
 The input validation mechanism of this server should definitely be updated!
+A vulnerability like this could end up being catastrophic.

 ---